Our Views on Yogi Bhajan

 1. Completing the reconfiguration of our mindset, emotional, and operational dynamics to teach and serve others.
 We have cleared the illusions that once clouded our understanding about Yogi Bhajan and some of his teachings.

-2. Further integrating the light and shadow aspects of the spiritual lineage while reconciling the history of Kundalini Yoga with its most popular iteration through Yogi Bhajan in the 20th century.
+2. Further integrating the light and shadow aspects of this spiritual lineage while reconciling the history of Kundalini Yoga with its most popular iteration through Yogi Bhajan in the 20th century.

 3. Keep developing a thoughtful and critical reinterpretation of Yogi Bhajan’s message in the light of empirical, experiential, historical, astrological, multicultural, and universal laws and truths.
-We seek to hold the space of our work on more solid fact-based grounds in order to elevate and liberate those who practice this system.
+We seek to hold the space of our work on more solid fact-based grounds in order to elevate and serve others pursuing the aim of all yogas and this system as well (liberation).

-4. Translating these experiences and teachings into Western culture and language—positioning them within the broader context of the philosophical, technological, scientific, logical and astrological structure of the West and modern world.
-We keep our mind open to best apply this unique yogic protocols in today’s diverse multicultural world.
+4. Translating these experiences and teachings into Western culture and language—positioning them within the broader context of the philosophical, technological, scientific, logical, psychological and astrological structure of the West and modern world.
+And we keep our mind open to best apply this unique yogic protocols in today’s diverse multicultural world.

 Watch Jivan Mukta’s reflection to the book of Premka.
 Feb 2020.